author

 by Harold W. (Harold Wellman) Fairbanks

-Fairbanks wrote widely for general readers and students, producing more than 40 books and articles.
-Among the works most often linked with him are Stories of Our Mother Earth (1899), Home Geography (1902), Physiography of California (1903), and Stories of Rocks and Minerals (1903).
+Fairbanks wrote widely for general readers and students, with archival sources crediting him with more than 40 books and articles.
+Among the works most often associated with him are Stories of Our Mother Earth, Home Geography, Physiography of California, Stories of Rocks and Minerals, and The Western United States: A Geographical Reader.